AI Pricing Compared 2026: ChatGPT vs Claude vs Perplexity vs Gemini

 For Google Workspace Users

-Gemini Advanced.
+Google AI Pro.
 Integration is worth more than features.
-Plus you get cloud storage.
+Plus 5TB of cloud storage bundled in.

 For Budget-Conscious Users